FEB 10, 2026

 The Challenge: Contextual Accuracy

 The greatest hurdle in redaction is "Over-Redaction"—when the system hides so much information that the document becomes useless.
-If a BPO agent is processing a medical claim and the system redacts the "Type of Injury," the agent cannot do their job.
+If a BPO Industry agent is processing a medical claim and the system redacts the "Type of Injury," the agent cannot do their job.

 The next generation of redaction tools uses Context-Aware NER (Named Entity Recognition).
 These models are smart enough to know that while "Washington" is a name that should be redacted in a contact field, it is a "Location" that might need to stay in a travel insurance claim.